An official website of the United States government

 For guidance on the application process, please contact us at the following email address: usn.ncr.bumedfchva.list.msc-clinicalpsychology@health.mil

-• Students should apply for HPSP during their first (or in some cases, second) year of graduate school.
+• Students should apply for HPSP during their first (or second) year of graduate school.
+For those applying in their third year, applications will be accepted as long as a candidate can remain on scholarship for at least two years (1-year scholarships are typically not awarded).
 Students who have not yet started graduate school should not submit an application.

 Benefit Start Date: